amezmo/docs/caching/index.md

 - Expires
 This HTTP response header must **not** be present
 - 2XX HTTP response code
-Amezmo will only consider 200 level responses as canidates to be cached
+Amezmo will only consider 200 level responses as candidates to be cached

 It is important that sensitive pages such as admin portals and password reset forms are not cached.
 By default `POST` requests are never cached.